Is merging worth it? Securely evaluating the information gain for causal dataset acquisition

-To do this we apply techniques from Bayesian experimental design \cite{rainforth2024modern,lindley1956measure,chaloner1995bayesian} to quantify the value of a merge in a principled, information theoretic way.
-Our solution has similarities with standard Bayesian dataset acquisition \cite{mackay1992information,kirsch2019batchbald}, however in causal contexts data serve an additional, distinct purpose.
-Specifically acquired data should not only enhance our understanding of the outcome function, but also assist in combating the selection bias that is inherent to causal effect estimation \cite{holland1986statistics} by balancing treatment.
-Put differently, while generic data fusion aims at reducing the epistemic uncertainty stemming from incomplete knowledge of the outcome, causal estimation also seeks to improve treatment overlap \cite{rubin1997estimating, crump2009dealing}, i.e. reducing the epistemic uncertainty for counterfactual outcomes.
-To resolve this, we make use of favourable parameterisations available in popular Bayesian causal inference methods \cite{hahn2020bayesian,alaa2017bayesian} which allows us to prioritise information gain in the parameters that are relevant for the causal problem, as opposed to gaining information in irrelevant parts of the conditional outcome.
-We compare our methodology against standard Bayesian dataset acquisition, finding benefits in the causal context.
+We quantify the value of a merge in a principled, information theoretic way by applying techniques from Bayesian experimental design \citep{rainforth2024modern,lindley1956measure,chaloner1995bayesian}.
+Our solution shares similarities with standard Bayesian dataset acquisition \citep{mackay1992information,kirsch2019batchbald}, however in causal contexts data serve an additional, distinct purpose.
+Specifically acquired data should not only enhance our understanding of the outcome function, but also assist in combating the selection bias that is inherent to causal effect estimation \citep{holland1986statistics} by balancing treatment.
+Put differently, whilst generic data fusion aims at reducing the epistemic uncertainty from incomplete knowledge of the outcome, causal estimation also seeks to improve treatment overlap \citep{rubin1997estimating, crump2009dealing}, i.e. reducing the epistemic uncertainty for counterfactual outcomes.
+To resolve this, we make use of favourable parameterisations available in popular Bayesian causal inference methods \citep{hahn2020bayesian,alaa2017bayesian}, which allows us to prioritise information gain in the parameters relevant for the causal problem, rather than gaining information in irrelevant parts of the conditional outcome.

-For privacy, we make use of Secure Multi-Party Computation (MPC)\cite{yao1982protocols,evans2018pragmatic,knott2021crypten}.
-With this cryptographic protocol, a number of parties can jointly compute the output of a function without revealing their own private input.
-A classic example is allowing a group of people to find out who is wealthiest without any individual revealing their net worth.
-In our context it allows the different candidate sites to compute their information gains relative to the initial sites' data, without anyone having to reveal the content of their dataset.
-This ensures that the noise required for privacy guarantees can be added at the end of the computation as opposed to the start.
-As we demonstrate in our experiments section this leads to more accurate computation of statsitics.
+To ensure privacy, we employ Secure Multi-Party Computation \citep{yao1982protocols,evans2018pragmatic,knott2021crypten}.
+This cryptographic protocol enables multiple parties to jointly compute the output of a function without revealing any of their own private inputs.
+A classic example involves determining the wealthiest person in a group without anyone revealing their personal net worth.
+In our context it allows the different candidate sites to compute their expected information gains relative to the initial sites' data, without exposing the contents of their datasets.
+This ensures that the noise required for privacy guarantees can be added to the final statistic as opposed to the raw data at each site.